 The islands unusual beauty is most apparent in its contrast – from vividly colorful and lush to forbiddingly stark; from sunny white-sand beaches to mist covered, rugged pine forest; from rustic charm to casual elegance.

-Lanai boasts a world class resort, with a championship golf course.
-The resort embraces the breadth of Lanai’s many natural mountain and ocean wonders, preserving the native flavor and culture while presenting the highest standards of excellence to island visitors.
+Lanai boasts world class resorts, with a championship golf course.
+The resorts embraces the breadth of Lanai’s many natural mountain and ocean wonders, preserving the native flavor and culture while presenting the highest standards of excellence to island visitors.